 Will the fellow have their own…

-Please approximate the percentage of time the fellow will work…
+The approximate percentage of time the fellow will work…

 Will the fellow be expected to travel as part of the position?
 Yes